Built in, not bolted on.

 FluxHuman Advantage

-- Zero Supply Chain Risk: You get the keys.
-No permanent vendor access.
+- Reduced Supply Chain Risk: You hold the infrastructure.
+No permanent vendor access reduces third-party exposure.

 - Minimized Attack Surface: Self-hosting behind VPNs/Firewalls keeps automation off the public internet.